X-Olivia/YUTU-ROBOT/NOTE/Storage_Module/storage-week1.md

-# Computer Vision Development Log Week 1
+# Storage module Development Log Week 1

 ## Initial Design Concept
 The initial inventory recognition solution was a combination of **weight sensor + camera**: